 [40:37] MD vs PA: Advice for People Trying to Decide

 Savanna recommends students to shadow a lot and do some soul searching to decide if they’d be happy in that collaborative role and not as the ultimate decision maker.

-Find out the rules are for PAs in the state that you’re in or shadowing in.
-Find out how autonomous they can be.
-Because you may be living in a state that you’re not going to end up practicing in.
-Then you go shadow a PA and they’re very autonomous.
-They don’t interact with a physician all day.
-So you go into a PA school thinking how awesome it is to be a PA.
-Then you end up moving to a state that’s not PA-friendly.
+Find out what the rules are for PAs in the state that you’re living in or shadowing in.
+Find out how autonomous they can be, and how it varies from state to state.
+You might go shadow a PA who is very autonomous, so then you go into PA school thinking how awesome it is to be a PA.
+Then you end up moving to a state that’s not as PA-friendly.
 And now all of a sudden, it’s not the life you thought it was.

 [43:50] The Decision to Become a Physician

 Back in high school, I thought I was going to be a physical therapist.
-Then I dissected a cat and I wanted to be an orthopedic.
+Then I dissected a cat, and I wanted to be an orthopedist.
 I wanted to marry that sports-related PT stuff with cutting.
 So I joked around that I wanted to be a doctor because I wanted to cut people.

-There are just physicians that don’t know how to play well with others.
+There are physicians out there who don’t know how to play well with others.
 You’re going to find those personalities everywhere in life.